JerryI/wljs-docs/docs/frontend/Tutorial/Dynamics.md

 :::

 :::info
-An expression wrapped inside `Hold` will be executed on frontend's side, i.e. on the browser.
+An expression wrapped inside `Offload` will be executed on frontend's side, i.e. on the browser.
 :::

 :::danger